log2timeline/dfwinreg/docs/sources/user/Installation-instructions.md

 branches:

 * main; branch intended for the "packaged release" of dfWinReg and dependencies;
-* staging; branch intended for testing pre-releases of ACStore;
+* staging; branch intended for testing pre-releases of dfWinReg;
 * dev; branch intended for the "development release" of dfWinReg;
 * testing; branch intended for testing newly created packages.